 - Great Fray!?
 (3 Energy) Shocks for 100, then hits all Benched Pokemon (yours and your opponent's) for 100!

 If you don't know, you win the game by collecting all six of your Prize Cards, which normally are obtained whenever an opposing Pokemon feints.
 Treasure Hunt gives you one for free each turn.
-After letting you sift through them and finding which you need, of course.
-And because it accepts an Energy of any type, Captain Pikachu synergizes with all decks.
+After letting you sift through them and finding which most benefits your hand, of course.
+Plus, because it accepts an Energy of any type, Captain Pikachu synergizes with all decks.

-If you're somehow still not satisfied, three Electric Energy lets you unleash an attack that will quite likely defeat every other creature in play.
-Keep your Bench small to prevent the collateral damage from affecting you.
+If you're somehow still not satisfied, three Electric Energy lets you unleash an attack that will likely defeat every other creature in play.
+Keep your Bench small to prevent the collateral damage from impacting you.

-I realize this card isn't legal, but I think I'd get pretty peeved even seeing it in casual play.
+I realize this card isn't legal, but I'd get pretty peeved even seeing it in casual play.
 Victory or friendship?
 The choice is yours.

 1. Ooyama's Pikachu

 Yes, this is a legitimate and Japanese-only card.
-Sure, it's a "fake card", but Nintendo did indeed produce this.
+Sure, it's a "fake card", but Nintendo actually produced it.
 As to what mind-altering substances led to its creation, I can only speculate.

-The English translation I found has one mistake, as Ooyama's first attack only requires one Colorless Energy, not two.
+The English translation I unearthed has one mistake, as Ooyama's first attack only requires one Colorless Energy, not two.

 - Greetings (1 Energy) Deals "about" 10 damage.
 The text informs you to be polite but strike when your opponent's guard is down.
 Pro advice really.

 - Pretend Show (2 Energy) Deal 30 damage by pretending to be asleep and attacking while your opponent is vulnerable.
-Thanks Pikachu, these are good lessons for youngsters.
+Thanks, Pikachu, these are excellent lessons for youngsters.

-I'm not sure I've ever heard a Pokemon card insult itself before, as the text at the bottom compares Pikachu's looks to its owner's and calls it a shame.
+I'm not sure I've ever heard a Pokemon card insult itself before, but the text at the bottom compares Pikachu's looks to its owner's, calling it a shame.
+Harsh.

 All Pikachus are beautiful.
 Kids, don't listen to strange cards.